bashakg404/harsha/Collections/readMe.txt

 	equals() method will be used to find out the correct key.
 -->As soon as the matching key is found, get() method will return the value object stored in the Entry object.

+  SORT The Elements

+ -->List is the best way to sort the elements because it has one method Collections.sort() -->You Cannot sort HashSet elements as by default its not maintaining any order so if you want to sort it first convert it to List and then go for sort.
+ -->Even we have LinkedHashSet and TreeSet it will give you the sorted order by default.

+ COMPARATOR and COMPARABLE

+--> Comparator(Has two methods equals and compare) can be used to compare instances of different classes.
+--> Comparable(Has One method compareTo) is implemented by class which need to define a natural ordering for its objects.
+ 	Like String implements Comparable.
+--> In case one wants a different sorting order then he can implement comparator and define its own way of comparing two instances.